 What ended up happening is that I decided to focus on good cueing, proper shot selection, and keeping the pressure on my opponent with good offense when I was in, and better defense when I didn’t have a shot.
 I changed my focus away from the poor situation I was in, and placed it instead on the things which I could control: my mechanics and my thoughts.
 I stopped thinking about losing, and started thinking about winning.

 I started saying to myself that if I was going to lose, I was going to lose playing somewhere near my best.
-Scoring, making great shots, and winning with a strong offense is the game I have chosen to play over the years and it’s suits me to a T. I can play the defense game but I don’t think it’s how this game is meant to be played anyways.
+Scoring, making great shots, and winning with a strong offense is the game I have chosen to play over the years and it suits me to a T. I can play the defense game but I don’t think it’s how this game is meant to be played anyways.
 Knowing I could lose any moment, also took some of the pressure off me and I started playing my natural game, free flowing, scoring and winning without getting into a protracted safety battle.

 Pressure is the funniest thing.
 Someone else, being down 0-2 in a best of 5 might feel so much pressure on winning, that they play worse.
-Maybe they need to win, or have never won, or have a poor record against the opponent, or maybe all their m8’s are watching and they just can’t lose.
-Either way, they feel so much pressure that they start shaking in their boots, and then their cueing fails them, and then they miss routines shots, and then the pressure get’s worse and worse and worse.
+Maybe they need to win, or have never won, or have a poor record against the opponent, or maybe all their mates are watching and they just can’t lose.
+Either way, they feel so much pressure that they start shaking in their boots, and then their cueing fails them, and then they miss routine shots, and then the pressure gets worse and worse and worse.
 It’s like a kettle you can’t turn off and every time you miss, you just keep adding more water.

-If you let pressure take control, it can have a terrible affect on your game.
+If you let pressure take control, it can have a terrible effect on your game.
 Sometimes, when we don’t play well in one match, we carry that poor performance on the next day or the next frame, or onto the next shot.
-As my m8 often quips, it’s better to play this game like a dog: forgetting what happened 10 seconds ago and just sniffing out the next opportunity.
+As my mate often quips, it’s better to play this game like a dog: forgetting what happened 10 seconds ago and just sniffing out the next opportunity.
 But we aren’t dogs.
-Pressure will always play it’s role.
+Pressure will always play its role.
 Some people understand it, embrace it, enjoy it, and thrive on the challenge.
 Others, let it control them, and under pressure, they can’t perform.

 If you watch pro-level snooker and listen to the commentary, you might hear Steve Davis say the now famous quote, “Play like it means nothing, when it means everything”.
 Many of the commentators also have talked about playing each shot, and forgetting about the frame, the score, the match, the opponent.
 Focusing on the shot at hand and playing it to your best ability.
-They are all eluding to pressure and how to ignore it.
+They are all alluding to pressure and how to ignore it.

 I’m going to continue this discussion in Part 3 of this series.
 Specifically, I’m going to talk about 2 things which can turn pressure around in your favor: